 Ever since video marketing made its way into inbound marketing more prominently in recent years, it hasn’t shown any signs of slowing down.

 Nowadays, it’s the medium of choice for marketers looking to distribute content and increase engagement -- and more importantly, consumers.

 70% of consumers say that they have shared a brand’s video.
 (Wyzowl)

 72% of businesses say video has improved their conversion rate.
 (Wyzowl)

 52% of consumers say that watching product videos makes them more confident in online purchase decisions.
 (Invodo)

 65% of executives visit the marketer’s website and 39% call a vendor after viewing a video.
 (Forbes)

 With numbers like these already, many marketers are beginning to wonder if video is a bubble.
 It’s doing so well.
 How can and will it l change and grow?

-To help answer that question, HubSpot teamed up with uscreen, a VOD platform, to create an infographic that predicts what we can expect from video marketing in the rest of the year, in 2019, and beyond.
+To help answer that question, HubSpot teamed up with uscreen, a VOD platform, to create an infographic that predicts what we can expect from video marketing in 2019, and beyond.

 Some of the ideas in the infographic include: